glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 > `RoomLoader.LoadTilemap(room, x, y, sourceLayerName, [targetLayer], [xOrigin], [yOrigin], [mirror], [flip], [angle], [tileset])` ➜ :Id.Tilemap:

 Loads a tilemap from the given room and source layer at the given coordinates.
-The tilemap is created on the target layer at an optional origin, with optional mirroring, flipping, rotation and tileset.
+The tilemap is created on the target layer at an optional origin, with optional :Mirroring:, :Flipping:, :Rotation: and :Tileset:.

 Angle is wrapped around 360 degrees and snapped to a 90-degree increment.